molleer/learn-docker/README.md

      docker run -d --network my-network --name container1 nginx docker run -d --network my-network --name container2 nginx
      ```

-7. **Container Communication:**
-   - Task: Run two containers that communicate with each other over a custom network.
-   - Commands:
+   - The two containers can now communicate privately, using their container names as host names.
+Test this by running:
      ```bash
-     # Create a custom bridge network
-     docker network create my-network

-     # Run containers within the custom network
-     docker run -d --network my-network --name server-container nginx docker run -it --network my-network --name client-container busybox
+     docker exec -it container1 curl http://container2
      ```

-8. **Expose Specific Ports:**
-   - Task: Run a container with a specific port exposed and accessible from the host.
-   - Commands:
-     ```bash
-     # Run a container with a specific port exposed
-     docker run -d -p 8080:80 --name web-app nginx
-     ```
-   - Access the web server in your browser at `http://localhost:8080`.

-9. **Multiple Containers with Docker Compose:**
+7. **Multiple Containers with Docker Compose:**
    - Task: Define a Docker Compose file for a multi-container application with specific network configurations, volumes, and port mappings.
    - Compose file (`docker-compose.yml`):
      ```yaml